Partitions of Graphs into Special Bipartite Graphs: Classification of small excluded subgraphs

-If $P_4, S_4, C_4$ are the excluded subgraphs and the $G_i$ graphs are bipartite, then the maximum degree is two and contains no cycles of any length in $G_i$.
-Therefore, each $G_i$ consists of single edge and $P_3$ components, that is, the $G_i$ graphs are a set of disjoint cherries (we will call them {\em cherry orchards}), for all $i$.
+If $P_4, S_4, C_4$ are the excluded subgraphs and the $G_i$ graphs are bipartite, then the maximum degree is two and there is no cycle of any length in $G_i$.
+Therefore, each $G_i$ consists of single edge and $P_3$ components, that is, the $G_i$ graphs are a set of {\bf disjoint cherries} (we will call them {\bf cherry orchards}), for all $i$.
 One can see a single cherry orchard in Figure \ref{cher}.
+In a cherry orchard there are at most $\frac{2}{3}n$ edges.
+The lower bound to $\chi'_{\mathcal{H}}(n)$ comes from simply counting the edges: ${n \choose 2}/\frac{2n}{3} \approx \frac{3}{4}n$.